Pachycephalidae – Whistlers & Allies

 They are birds of forests and wooded areas.
 Most species inhabit rainforest, particularly in the Asian and Papuan parts of their range, but Australian species inhabit a wider range of habitats including woodlands, arid scrubland and mangrove forests.
 Some species are restricted to a particular ecosystem, whereas others are more catholic and will inhabit a range of habitat types.

-They are insectivorous, picking insects off leaves, branches, or leaf litter.
+They are insectivorous, picking insects and other invertebrates off leaves, branches, or leaf litter.
 While insects make up the majority of the diet they will also feed on spiders, worms, centipedes, snails, and small crabs; larger species will also tackle small vertebrates such as frogs, geckos and baby birds.
 They are generally sedate foragers and do not engage in hawking to obtain prey, instead being gleaners and probers.
 Only a few species migrate, most remaining resident in their tropical environment.

 Several species belonging to this family are outstanding songsters: the whistlers produce an astonishing volume for their size, and the lyrebirds aside, the Grey Shrikethrush is often regarded as the finest, most inventive songbird of them all.
+Their haunting, strong, and ethereal whistles making the dawn choruses in their home region as moving, and recognisable, as those anywhere.

 Maroon-backed Whistler Coracornis raveni